Peter Fraser (photographer): Early years

 Fraser bought his first camera at the age of 7.
 Fraser went to school in Wales until 1971, then studied Civil Engineering for three months at Hatfield Polytechnic, England, before deciding to study photography.
 He studied Photography at Manchester Polytechnic between 1972 and 1976, repeating his final year due to becoming seriously ill after crossing the Sahara Desert in early 1975.

 Photography

-Fraser was an early adopter of colour photography in the UK, along with Paul Graham, and Martin Parr.
+Fraser was an early adopter of colour photography in the UK, along with Paul Graham, Jem Southam and Martin Parr.
 He began exhibiting colour photographs in 1982.
 In 1984, Fraser travelled to Memphis, USA to spend two months with William Eggleston, after meeting him at Eggleston's first UK exhibition opening at the Victoria and Albert Museum the previous year.
 Despite the historical pressure of the documentary tradition in British photography at this time Fraser was drawn to making photographs which were in each successive series preoccupied with philosophic and metaphysical questions, alluded to by Ian Jeffrey who said:"...see Peter Fraser, probably the best colourist anywhere now, and as capable with metaphors as any major poet.
 Fraser’s work is complete, full, in its resonances and layered meanings, rich with the sort of richness you might find in Chardin or Vermeer."